 For the latest information on the availability of OVRO services and how to register, visit the MET police website.

+You can check the list of nationalities who normally have to register with the police on the UK Government website.
 You do not need to register if you have dual nationality with one of these countries and another country that is not on the list.

 You will be told whether you need to register with the Police in the following ways: